richelbilderbeek/bbbq_article/revision/README.md

 The reviewer is right that we do not show any statistics here;
-we were simply already convinced that 1.3% (for MHC-I) and 3.9% (for MHC-II) of the in vivo presented epitopes to be of (predicted) TMH origin, as the expected percentages would be zero percent.
+we were simply already convinced that 1.3% (for MHC-I) and 3.9% (for MHC-II) of the in vivo presented epitopes to be of (predicted) TMH origin, as the expected percentages would be zero percent. {snap ik niet}
 We agree with the reviewer and we did [some statistical tests]

  * [ ]: Richel: do this, https://github.com/richelbilderbeek/bbbq_article/issues/230